 Fantastic own voices and fashion bloggers:

 I’ve blogged about Madame Lefoux extensively elsewhere, which is why I’m not addressing her in depth here.
 If you want a modern definition for her, I would call her a gender fluid butch lesbian.
-Her preference is for women, and she identifies as a woman, with a performative aspect to her masculine attire, so perhaps she might also identify with drag king on occasion?
+Her sexual preference is for women, and she (mostly) identifies as a woman, with a performative aspect to her masculine attire, so perhaps she might also identify with drag king on occasion.

 Anitra is first introduced as a child in Timeless.